Fetal Alcohol Syndrome

 There have not been many recent estimates across the US as a whole, but in 1996 the Institute of Medicine estimated FAS prevalence to be between 0.6 and 3.0 cases per 1,000 2.
 A more recent study of a representative Midwestern community published in 2014 found prevalence of FAS in 6-9 per 1,000 schoolchildren 3.

 There is no cure for FAS and the effects are long-term, so the general recommendation is to avoid drinking completely if you are pregnant, think you might be pregnant, or are planning to try and have a baby.
-In fact, in 2005 the Surgeon General updated their 1981 advisory on alcohol use in pregnancy to encourage complete abstinence from alcohol during pregnancy, rather than just limiting alcohol consumption 4.
+In fact, in 2005 the Surgeon General updated their 1981 advisory on alcohol use in pregnancy to encourage complete abstinence from alcohol during pregnancy, rather than just limiting consumption 4.

-Symptoms of Fetal Alcohol Syndrome
+Symptoms of FAS

 If your child has developed FAS, they may exhibit the following symptoms, all of which can significantly negatively impact their ability to function to the fullest capacity.